zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 Imagine you are driving down a highway at night.
 When everything is going smoothly, you don’t actually look at your windshield.
 It is completely transparent.
 You look through it, focusing entirely on the **Road**: the shared situation: what is happening, what is at stake, and what is about to change.

 The **Road** is not a story in the literary sense.
 It is not a pre-authored plot or a dramatic arc.
-It is the living diegetic situation: the characters, conditions, and events that all participants hold as real inside the game at this moment.
+It is the living situation inside the game: the characters, conditions, and events that all participants hold as real at this moment.
 When we talk about the fiction, this is what we mean.

 The Road includes more than what every participant currently knows.
-Hidden motives, undiscovered rooms, secret dangers, and private knowledge are also part of the fiction when they are diegetic facts.
+Hidden motives, undiscovered rooms, secret dangers, and private knowledge are also part of the fiction when they exist inside the game world.
 They become visible to the table when play brings them into contact with the characters.

 But the moment a heavy downpour hits, or a large insect splashes right in your line of sight, your focus instantly shifts.
 You are no longer looking at the road.
 You are staring directly at the **Windshield**: the rules, the stats, and the procedures.
 You’re watching the wipers struggle to clear the view.

 This is exactly what happens every week at our gaming tables.
 Every RPG has some mechanism connecting the Windshield to the Road—some way of deciding when the rules step in and how they hand control back to the fiction.
-A **Fiction Engine** is the specific design paradigm in which that mechanism stays thin, transparent, and fiction-facing: it intervenes only when the situation is uncertain, and it returns a changed fictional state as quickly as possible.
+A **Fiction Engine** is the specific design approach in which that mechanism stays thin, transparent, and fiction-facing: it intervenes only when the situation is uncertain, and it returns a changed fictional state as quickly as possible.

 Let’s look at how this plays out with two different groups trying to achieve the exact same thing: breaking down a locked wooden door to escape a guard patrol.